VanyaKosov/git-101/script.md

 * Centralized, when repository is stored on one server. (such as Microsoft SourceSafe, SVN)
 * Decentralized, when repository is stored locally, but a server can be used to sync code from multiple users. (such as Git)

+## Available programs

+* There are many programs that provide git functionality:
+  * git console application is the default way to work with git. (requires to learn commands)
+    *  Can be used in any console, including on all operating systems.
+  * Many IDEs support git integration out of box. (provide a graphical interface, may lack certain advanced features)
+    * For example: VS Code, Visual Studio, IntelliJ IDEs.
+  * Specialized applications.
+    * For example: Git GUI, Source Tree.

 ## Local repository

 * Git stores only differences made to files.